DeepLab/FoxyDoxxing/README.md

-# Compass-UnveillanceAnnex
+# FoxyDoxxing

 ## Setup

-1. After cloning this repo, `cd /path/to/CompassAnnex` and pull down the necessary submodules with
+1. After cloning this repo, `cd /path/to/FoxyDoxxing` and pull down the necessary submodules with

 	`git submodule update --init --recursive`